dhbradshaw/nn_daily/log.md

+## 2016-01-18
+I'm trying to upgrade the Nnums app to python 3.4 and django 1.9.
+It's going to be a bit before it's ready to post.

 ## 2016-01-17
 Let's talk goals.
 My main goal is to make this the nicest way to store and/or access a time-dependent numerical value on the web.